MichaelTeida/ACF-Fields-as-links-WPBakery/README.md

 # ACF Fields as links WPBakery

-ACF-Fields-as-links-WPBakery is a WPBakery plugin that allows you to display ACF PRO fields within WPBakery elements.
+ACF-Fields-as-links-WPBakery is a WPBakery plugin that allows you to display ACF fields within WPBakery elements.

 ## Installation